Managing Your Cat’s Rough Play

 Remember, the goal is to work your cat physically and mentally.
 To be effective you must become one with the ‘prey’ and be in tune to what prey does including hiding, sudden movements and stops and playing dead.
 Drag the toy around corners of walls and furniture to watch the suspense build within your cat as he stalks and pounces on his ‘catch’.

 The movement of your cat will match the speed and intensity of his prey.
 Slowing down the movements towards the end of the ‘hunt’ will mimic an injured or dying prey and allow him to enter a calm, confident and satisfied state.
 Cats gain confidence with each capture which is one of the reasons play therapy can aid in resolving a multitude of behavioral issues.

 Reward your cat with a tasty catch he can actually consume, such as his dinner or a few tasty treats.
 Using play therapy before meals triggers the natural cycle of stalk, hunt, catch and eat which engages his natural hunting instinct – fulfilling his role as a cat.

-While no to cats are the same the majority cats will benefit from one or two 10-15 minute sessions a day.
+While no two cats are the same, the majority cats will benefit from one or two 10-15 minute sessions a day.
 Tailor your play sessions to meet your schedule and your cat’s needs and you will see an improvement in behavior, relationships and happiness of everyone within the home!

 Word version of handout can be found here.